Chapter 1

 This term designates the address of your wallet on a blockchain.
 Just like you would use an email address to send a message to someone else, you use a public key to send funds to someone else.
 A public key is pseudonymous, meaning that its address and content is visible to all but by default nobody knows who it belongs to.

-Examples of public key formats:
+Examples of address formats:

 • Bitcoin: 3J98t1...RhWNLy or bc1qar...wf5mdq

-• Bitcoin Lightning: [email protected]
+• Lightning: [email protected]

 • Ethereum: 0xb794...579268 or mtpelerin.eth (valid on all other Ethereum-compatible networks)